 If dry toilet paper is irritating, you can gently clean the area with Preparation H Soothing Wipes up to 6 times a day or after each bowel movement.
 They’re flushable and provide gentle cleansing relief at home or on-the-go. - Use a cushion

 Cushions can help relieve hemorrhoidal pressure, particularly if you need to sit for extended periods of time.
-You can buy ring cushions that look like donuts which allow you to sit down without aggravating your hemorrhoids. - Apply cold or moist compress
+You can buy ring cushions that look like donuts which allow you to sit down without aggravating your hemorrhoids. - Apply a cold or moist compress

 To reduce swelling, apply a cold compress or ice packs wrapped in a towel directly to the external area for up to 10 minutes.
 Or, you can use Preparation H Soothing Wipes as a moist compress by placing the wipe in contact with the anal area for up to 15 minutes.
 Repeat as needed. - See your doctor

 If your symptoms are severe or not getting better, it’s time to consult your doctor.
-If you don’t see any improvement in your piles after 7 days of treating them at home, be sure to make an appointment1.
+If you don’t see any improvement in your piles after 7 days of treating them at home, be sure to make an appointment.

 HOW DO HEALTHCARE PROVIDERS TREAT HEMORRHOIDS?

 Medical piles treatment depends on the severity of the hemorrhoids and whether they are internal or external.
-Surgery for piles isn’t usually necessary, but if you suffer with large hemorrhoids or they don’t respond to other treatments, it is an effective option2.
+Surgery for piles isn’t usually necessary, but if you suffer with large hemorrhoids or they don’t respond to other treatments, it is an effective option.

 EXTERNAL HEMORRHOID TREATMENT

 - External hemorrhoid thrombectomy: if your piles develop blood clots (called thrombosed hemorrhoids), they can become painful.
 In this case, hemorrhoid surgery might be the best treatment.
-Your doctor can cut off your external piles after giving you some local anesthesia2.
+Your doctor can cut off your external piles after giving you some local anesthesia.

 INTERNAL HEMORRHOID TREATMENT

 - Hemorrhoid banding: also called rubber band ligation, small rubber bands are tied around internal hemorrhoids using a tool called a ligator.
-The bands cut off the blood supply and cause the hemorrhoids to die and fall off4.
+The bands cut off the blood supply and cause the hemorrhoids to die and fall off.